J3698/j3698.github.io/_posts/2021-12-20-training-the-symbol-recognizer.markdown

 There isn't much rhyme or reason to this model; it's simple, and works.
 Before the average pooling layer the network output is 2x2x512; the pooling averages the image so that it is 1x1x512.
 The linear layer has 1098 outputs, one for every symbol in the dataset.

-This models ends up getting; almost 99% top-5 accuracy, which seems good enough for me.
+This models ends up getting almost 99% top-5 accuracy on the validation set, which seems good enough for me.
 I used Google Colab to train the model in 20 minutes.
 I pay for Colab, but it's also available free.
 There should be a public Colab recitation available at [this course website](https://deeplearning.cs.cmu.edu/F20/index.html) if you would like to learn how to use it.

 Again, if you're interested in training an image model, the [pytorch tutorials](https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html) are great.
 My own code for training the model should be public soon [here](https://github.com/J3698/extexify/blob/main/train2.py).

+## Goodbye

+All in all, the most interesting parts of this post were downloading the data, converting the data to images, and creating the training splits.
+The actual training is mostly copy-pastable from other image-classification tutorials, and can be done on the cheap online.

+Next time, I'll modify the server to use the model, and then talk through hosting the server on Heroku.
+Until then!